 Students may select either the thesis plan or comprehensive examination plan.
 At least nine courses are required, of which at least five must be graduate courses.
 In the thesis plan, seven of the nine must be formal courses, including at least four from the 200 series.
 The remaining two may be 598 courses involving work on the thesis.
 In the comprehensive examination plan, no units of 500-series courses may be applied toward the minimum course requirement.
+Courses taken before the award of the bachelor's degree may not be applied toward a graduate degree at UCLA.
 The courses should be selected so that the breadth requirements and the requirements at the graduate level are met.
 The breadth requirements are only applicable to students who do not have a B.S. degree from an ABET-accredited aerospace or mechanical engineering program.